czmyt/steve/tech-notes/ford-software-2022/README.md

 # Ford Auto Software Notes 2022 -- [Tech Notes](..) -- [Steve Schmidt](/)
 Some notes about Ford's automobile software after a 5,000 roadtrip across the northern US.
 <br />Originally posted as a long [Twitter thread](https://x.com/czmyt/status/1537868036702715906) in June 2022.
-<br />Slightly edited for clarity.
+Slightly edited for clarity.

-1. I have some thoughts on the features and especially software on my 2021 @Ford Ranger Lariat.
+1. I have some thoughts on the features and especially software on my 2021 Ford Ranger Lariat.
 Will be posting them soon.
 Executive summary: Generally good, but some software features very frustrating.
 Have not used voice much but what I have used is not great.
 1. Let's start with this one: Using the built-in navigation, if you're sent over to the opposing lanes of a freeway due to road construction traffic shift, the Nav panel stops updating the miles to destination and ETA.
 1. The direction on the driver digital display does not always agree with the direction shown on the Nav panel of the 8" center console display.
 Not always in sync when compass directions shift.  ???
 1. Left panel of driver digital display should have all the same options as the right panel.
 Why not?